 - a.
 Preliminary and permanent injunctive relief pursuant to Fla.
 Stat. § 761.03 enjoining the FHSAA from enforcing the Policy and requiring the FHSAA to implement a content-neutral policy for use of the Stadium loudspeaker that does not discriminate against religious speech; - b.
+Damages pursuant to Fla.
+Stat. § 761.03 for the FHSAA's substantial burden on Cambridge Christian's exercise of religion during the 2015 2A Championship Game; - c.
 Attorneys' fees and costs incurred as a result of this action pursuant to Fla.
-Stat. § 761.04; and - c.
+Stat. § 761.04; and - d.
 Such other and further relief that the Court deems just and proper.